Kwasa Damansara MRT station: Exits and entrances

-Putrajaya Line
+Integrated MRT station

-When Phase One operations for the MRT Putrajaya Line began on June 16, 2022, this station became the northern terminus of the line.
-At the same time, this station replaced Sungai Buloh station as the northern terminus of the MRT Kajang Line.
+When Phase One operations for the Putrajaya Line began on 16 June 2022, this station became the northern terminus of the line.
+At the same time, this station replaced station as the northern terminus of the Kajang Line.

-As a result, the Kampung Selamat station and Sungai Buloh station which were formerly a part of the MRT Kajang Line were transferred to the MRT Putrajaya Line.
+As a result, the and Sungai Buloh stations which were formerly part of the Kajang Line were transferred to the Putrajaya Line.